Seth-Wolfgang/IVSparse-dev/doc/doc_pages/mainpage.md

 #### Bytepacking

 This is a process that takes all of the indices of a single fiber, finds the maximum value after positive delta encoding, and casts the indices to the smallest data type that doesn't lose precision.
-Such as if a user has a CSF matrix with indices stored in uint64_t yet no number exceedes 255.
-In this situation each fiber's indices would most likely be cast to a uint8_t saving 7 bytes per index.
+Such as if a user has a CSF matrix with indices stored in unsigned long long int yet no number exceedes 255.
+In this situation each fiber's indices would most likely be cast to a unsigned short int saving 7 bytes per index.
 This is great for isolating outlier data from enforcing a large data type and in combination with positive delta encoding can result in even very large matrices being heavily conmpressed with very little wasted space in the indices.

 As a side note, this as well makes the data somewhat more difficult to work with causing some degree of complication and slowdowns for data traversal but is often very much worth the savings.